Henry H. Crapo: Early life in Massachusetts

-He was also Justice of the Peace for many years, he was elected Alderman of New Bedford; was Chairman of Council Committee on Education, and as such prepared a report upon which was based the order for the establishment of the free Public Library of New Bedford.
-On its organization, Mr. Crapo was chosen a member of the Board of Trustees.
+Crapo was elected Alderman of New Bedford, and became Chairman of Council Committee on Education.
+In the latter role he prepared a report upon which was based the order for the establishment of the free Public Library of New Bedford.
+On its organization, Mr. Crapo was chosen as a member of the board of trustees.
 This was the first free public library in Massachusetts, if not in the world.
 The Boston Free Library was established, however, soon afterwards.
 While a resident in New Bedford, he was much interested in horticulture, and to obtain the land necessary for carrying out his ideas he drained and reclaimed several acres of rocky and swampy land adjoining his garden.
 Here he started a nursery, which he filled with almost every description of fruit and ornamental trees, shrubs, flowers, etc. In this he was very successful and took great pride.
-He was a regular contributor to the New England Horticultural journal, a position he filled as long as he lived in Massachusetts.
+He was a regular contributor to the New England Horticultural Journal, a position he filled as long as he lived in Massachusetts.
 As an indication of the wide reputation he acquired in that field of labor, it may be mentioned that after his death an affecting eulogy to his memory was pronounced by the President of the National Horticultural Society at its meeting in Philadelphia, in 1869.
 A fine barque built at Dartmouth, of which he was part owner, was named the "H. H. Crapo" in compliment to him.

 Life and politics in Michigan

 In 1858 Crapo moved to Flint, Michigan, primarily due to investments in pinelands, and became Flint's mayor in 1860.
 His family established a lucrative lumbering business in the area, which by the beginning of the Civil War was one of the largest individually owned lumber firms in the state.
 He served as mayor until 1861.
 He was instrumental in the construction of the Flint and Holly Railroad, and was President of that corporation until its consolidation with the Flint and Pere Marquette Railroad.
 The line is now the CSX Saginaw Subdivision and leased by Lake State Railway.

 In 1862, he was elected to the Michigan Senate to represent 24th District from 1863 to 1864.

 In 1864, he was nominated on the Republican ticket for Governor of Michigan and won the election.
-He was re-elected in 1866, holding the office two terms and retiring in January 1869.
+He was re-elected in 1866, holding the office for two terms and retiring in January 1869.